CALEDONIAN ALPS GLACIER TRAVERSE

 GUIDING

 We are a small & dedicated team of internationally qualified IFMGA mountain guides who are also passionate adventurers, skiers and mountaineers.
-As specialists, we encompass over 20 years' experience here in East Greenland.
+As specialists, we encompass well over 20 years' experience here in East Greenland.
 We have great respect for this remote region, carefully managing the unique risks this environment presents.
 Our safety record is a result of this focus.

 East Greenland Ski Touring, Mountaineering & Trekking Specialists